 When the translation is finished, the subtitles will then be synchronized to the audio/video, undergoing multiple quality control checks to ensure accurate timing between the text and audio as well as optimal levels of overall quality of your project.

-Depending on the local Arabic or English language/dialect and the font style used, the length of the translated text and subtitles may vary from the master script.
+Depending on the language/dialect and the font style used, the length of the translated text and subtitles may vary from the master script.
 However, rest assured that our subtitle translators take the necessary steps to ensure that your content is not only properly localized, but fits within the allotted timeframe outlined by the time codes.